mark-hahn/basecamp/README.md

 - Supports new Basecamp json api (not old xml)
 - Built-in oauth2 support
 - Tools to link app to Basecamp account by visiting 37signals website
-- Supports all api requests, GET, POST, and PUT
+- Supports all api requests (see status), GET, POST, and PUT
 - Terminology, params, and command names match api documentation
-- All data in/out are javascript objects
+- Data inand out can be objects or pipes
 - Supports simultaneous multiple accounts

-## Status:
+## Status (pre-alpha):

-Not ready for usage yet.
-OAuth2 login and account connection works.
-The framework to execute commands works but the command table only has a few commands so far.
+It is currently usable, but it is not used in production yet and there are no tests yet.
+The command table only has the commands needed to work with messages/comments ...

+- get_projects
+- get_projects_archived
+- create_project
+- create_attachment
+- get_project
+- get_topics
+- get_message
+- create_message
+- create_comment

 *TODO* ...